-Zinc has long been used as alloys for brass and steel materials.
-The zinc contained in industrial wastewater is separated by precipitation to detoxify the water, and the obtained precipitate is reduced to recover and reuse it as metallic zinc.
+Zinc has long been used in alloys for brass and steel materials.
+The zinc contained in industrial wastewater is separated by precipitation to purify the water.
+The precipitate is reduced to recover metallic zinc.

 The dissolution equilibrium of zinc hydroxide $Zn(OH)2(s)$ at 25 °C and the relevant equilibrium constants are given in eq.
 1-4.